-- A. Food prepared in a MEHKO may be served from an approved Compact Mobile Food Operation operated by the same MEHKO permitholder pursuant to California Health and Safety Code section 114368.3(a)(5). - B. The meal and gross annual sales limitations for MEHKOs set forth in California Health and Safety Code section 113825(a)(7) and (8) do not apply to the sale of non-potentially hazardous food or produce for up to two (2) CMFOs operated by the MEHKO, as set forth in California Health and Safety Code section 114368.3(a)(6). - C. A MEHKO may serve as a commissary or mobile support unit for up to two (2) CMFOs owned by the same permitholder if an evaluation determines the MEHKO is capable of supporting the preparation and storage of the food being sold from the CMFO(s) and the storage and cleaning of the CMFO(s) pursuant to California Health and Safety Code section 114368.3(a)(1).
-A permitted MEHKO that wishes to expand to support up to two (2) CMFOs shall request an evaluation and pay a fee based on the hourly rate established in Section 8.04.728 of this Code. - D. As authorized under Health and Safety Code section 114368.3(8), food preparation for a permitted MEHKO operating in conjunction with an approved CMFO is expanded to no more than eighty (80) individual meals per day and no more than two hundred (200) individual meals per week.
+- A. Food prepared in a MEHKO may be served from an approved Compact Mobile Food Operation operated by the same MEHKO permitholder pursuant to California Health and Safety Code section 114368.3(a)(5). - B. The meal and gross annual sales limitations for MEHKOs set forth in California Health and Safety Code section 113825(a)(7) and (8) do not apply to the sale of non-potentially hazardous food or produce for up to two (2) CMFOs operated by the MEHKO, as set forth in California Health and Safety Code section 114368.3(a)(6). - C. A MEHKO may serve as a commissary or mobile support unit for up to two (2) CMFOs owned by the same permitholder if an evaluation determines the MEHKO is capable of supporting the preparation and storage of the food being sold from the CMFO(s) and the storage and cleaning of the CMFO(s) pursuant to California Health and Safety Code section 114368.3(a)(1),unless storage is prohibited by city ordinance, as authorized by California Health and Safety Code section 114368.3(c)(1).

+The evaluation may be conducted as part of the initial application process.
+A permitted MEHKO that wishes to later expand to support up to two (2) CMFOs will incur a fee based on the hourly rate established in Section 8.04.728 of this Code.

+D. As authorized under Health and Safety Code section 114368.3(a)(8), food preparation for a permitted MEHKO operating in conjunction with an approved CMFO is expanded to no more than eighty (80) individual meals per day and no more than two hundred (200) individual meals per week.
 Except as identified in section B. above, a permitted MEHKO operating in conjunction with a CMFO shall not have more than one-hundred and fifty thousand dollars (\$150,000.00) in verifiable gross annual sales, as adjusted annually for inflation based on the California Consumer Price Index.